BridgeTheMasterBuilder/neothue/README.md

 `/(('[^']*'|"[^"]*"|[^'"].*)=('[^']*'|"[^"]*"|[^'"].*) )*('[^']*'|"[^"]*"|[^'"].*)?/`.

 (The above RE is not in any particular syntax. `.` really does mean *any* character, including newline.
-Also, all unnecessary whitespace is omitted, so this regular expression does not represent all possible strings which constitute a valid Thue program)
+Also, all unnecessary whitespace is omitted, so this regular expression does not represent all possible strings which constitute a valid Neothue program)

 The grammar is extremely loose.
-The only pattern that constitutes an illegal Thue program is two adjacent strings in a context where a production definition is expected.
+The only pattern that constitutes an illegal Neothue program is two adjacent strings in a context where a production definition is expected.
 Everything else is legal, including the empty program as well as a series of ε=ε productions that look like a series of separators if whitespace is omitted: ===.

 **Note 1:** Productions with the empty string as their left hand side will never fail to match.
 They will even match an empty initial state.
 This makes such productions impractical because it means that any program that contains such a production will never terminate.
 However, it can be used to implement a kind of non-ending version of the UNIX program `yes`: